mark-orion/PyFSPro/README.md

 ## Description of GUI control elements
 * Input / Output - show / hide input or output video.
 * \> - control video processing: \> Play and Loop through video file, \>\|\| Play and Pause at end, \|\| Pause.
 The pause option will pause the entire system (input, processing, output).
 Looping and pausing at end are not working with a camera as input source.
-* PROC-OFF - choose processing mode (OFF, AVG, DIFF, CUMSUM).
+* Proc-OFF - choose processing mode (OFF, AVG, DIFF, CUM-Z).
+AVG: Average of whole stack.
+DIFF: Frame - Darkframe.
+CUM-Z: Cumulative sum of Z-Scores.
 * Dark-OFF - choose darkframe mode for DIFF and CUMSUM (OFF, DynDark, Static, Grey).
 DynDark uses rolling average and Static uses the current frame as dark frame.
 * Reset - resets all gain and offset settings to default values.
 Resets cumulative summing when in CUMSUM mode.
 * TR-OFF - Transient Filter (OFF, Rising Intensity Slope, Falling Intensity Slope).